 Move over food pyramid, let’s follow the balanced plate concept

 It’s 2019, so it’s time to rethink how your meal looks.
-Imagine your plate is divided into three sections.
+Canada’s Food Guide was refreshed in January 2019 and has a clear image of your plate divided into three sections.
 50% of your meal should come from vegetables and fresh fruit.
 25% is a healthy lean protein – and it doesn’t have to be meat.
 The last 25% should come from whole grain carbohydrates.
 Opt for whole grain options whenever possible.

 This concept is a simple tool to help manage food in all areas of your life.
 If you consider your grocery shop and fridge, stock up using this model.
 As you plan your meal, pull out ingredients that fit this mix before you start cooking.
 And, if you know you will have a carb or protein heavy meal, think to add in additional fruits and vegetables throughout the day in your snacks to help meet this balance by the end of the day.

 Forget crash diets, eliminating entire food groups and creating unsafe caloric deficits.
 Not only are these practices rarely healthy, they’re also not sustainable.
 If you want to lose weight, feel more energized and generally improve your health, focus instead on eating a healthy, balanced diet and maintaining a modest caloric deficit.
 You can also toss out all of those chemical-laden, heavily processed diet bars and shakes collecting dust in the back of your cupboard.
 Instead, choose whole, nutrient-rich “real” foods that provide actual nutritional value.

 Research has shown that getting sufficient calories from a nutrient-dense, well-balanced diet with appropriate amounts of carbohydrates, lean proteins, and healthy fats supports better health, satiety and weight control.
 And, it all starts with a healthy, balanced breakfast: the most important meal of the day.

 Prioritize a balanced breakfast